dking072/dking072.github.io/_posts/2020-08-13-thermochem.md

 We will define a chemical reaction as follows:

-* A chemical reaction is a transformation of a system from one set of boxes to another that conserves the number of nuclei and electrons.
+* A chemical reaction is a transformation of a system from one set of boxes to another that **conserves the number of nuclei and electrons**.

 This is quite a general process!
 Hence, chemistry is a very general topic.